TR4V0LT4/rainfall/level2/walkthrough.md

 LEVEL_2:
 # 📚 Exploiting `level2` – Exploit the overflow to get a shell.
-this is a heap overflow, we execute shellcode from the heap using strdup().
+since stack has execution protection this is a heap overflow, we execute shellcode from the heap using strdup().

 Exploit Strategy:</br>